egel-lang/entanglement/bell/qm.md

 by assuming a collapse from a definite state to a definite value Bell shows that QM superposition or 'oscillating' states defy his inequality

-Bell isn't wrong in assuming a definite state (that could also be a probability distribution)
+Bell isn't wrong in assuming a definite state (could encode a probability distribution)

 Bell is wrong in assuming a definite state _results_ in a definite measurement